-Hypoglycemia is a condition that occurs when your blood sugar (glucose) is too low.
+Low blood sugar is a condition that occurs when the body's blood sugar (glucose) decreases and is too low.

-Low blood sugar is most commonly seen in people with diabetes who are taking insulin or other medicines to control their diabetes.
+Low blood sugar is common in people with diabetes who are taking insulin or other medicines to control their diabetes.

 Symptoms you may have when your blood sugar gets too low include: